Vladimir Hütt

 Vladimir Hütt (18 April 1936 in Leningrad – 4 June 1997) was an Estonian philosopher.

+Early life and career

 He was born in Leningrad, Russia RFSR and move to Estonia after the annexation of Estonia by the USSR.
 Hütt, a physicist by education, mostly dealt with philosophy of physics, scientific world-view and the theory of cognition.
 His works followed the Marxist line of thought that was official in the USSR.
 Most of Hütt's works were published in Russian.
 In 1979 Hütt published a monographic overview entitled "Philosophical Problems of Physics in Soviet Estonia in 30 Years 1948–1978", where he expounded his philosophical ideas about the complementarity and objectivity in physical knowledge.
 In 1980s, he worked at the Obninsk State Technical University for Nuclear Power Engineering as the head of the chair of social sciences and philosophy.
 During the Perestroika era, he remained a committed communist, supporting the pro-Soviet Intermovement after its founding in the late 1980s.